judy99/spotify-ctd-demo/README.md

 Before you begin, ensure you have **Node.js (v16 or higher)** installed.

 ## How to run the project

 1. clone the repository: `git clone https://github.com/judy99/spotify-ctd-demo.git`
 2. go to the project forlder: `cd spotify-ctd-demo`
 3. install dependencies: `npm install`
 4. run the development server: `npm run dev`
 5. open your browser and go to: [http://localhost:5173/](http://localhost:5173/).
+6. should work in the latest versions of Safari, Chrome, and Firefox.

 To create an optimized production build: `npm run build` To preview the build locally, run: `npm run preview`